RolandLeFranc/PlayReady/Docs/Overview/playreadylicenseservices.md

 A PlayReady license server can be developed and deployed in numerous ways:

   *  Develop the license server yourself or through a third party.
-  *  Operate the license server yourself or through an ASP.
+  *  Operate the license server yourself or through an application service provider (ASP).
   *  Deploy on the premises, in a private cloud, or in a public cloud.

 ![PlayReady Server Implementations](playready_server_implementations.png)